 By using an RTMP option in an encoder, you’re connecting directly to that source, rather than going through our service, so there are a few more steps we need to do.

-The only reason you would you would need to use this option is if the encoder you’re using doesn’t have a DaCast login option.
-Alternatively, if you are having an issue with the DaCast plugin, you can try using the RTMP connection instead.
+The only reason you would need to use this option is if the encoder you’re using doesn’t have a Dacast login option.
+Alternatively, if you are having an issue with the Dacast plugin, you can try using the RTMP connection instead.